top of page

 05. Create strong CTAs

-Each post you publish on Facebook will include a call-to-action, or CTA, to encourage your customers to take a clear, definite action, such as buying a product or subscribing to a newsletter.
-When creating your marketing, adding strong CTAs will be one of the most effective ways to convert a user who is engaging with your content.
+Each post you publish on Facebook will include a call-to-action or CTA, to encourage your customers to take a clear, definite action, such as buying a product or subscribing to a newsletter.
+When creating your marketing, adding strong CTAs will be one of the most effective ways to convert a user engaging with your content.

 Use strong language and clear incentives to motivate your page’s followers to act.
-If you want to draw attention to one consistent CTA, you may want to utilize pinned posts.
-These posts stay at the very top of your page until you unpin or replace them.
+If you want to draw attention to one consistent CTA, you may want to use pinned posts.
+These posts stay at the top of your page until you unpin or replace them.

 Here comes the most challenging—yet rewarding—part of Facebook marketing: growing your followers.
 Building your follower base means proactively promoting your page and boosting its Likes.
 Start by implementing the following best practices: